All HST students are required to register at MIT during each regular term (fall and spring) of enrollment in their program.

 HST MD students are also required to register at HMS each year.
 MEMP PhD candidates enrolled through Harvard SEAS or Harvard Biophysics must also register at Harvard GSAS each term.

-Monday, February 3: HMS & MIT Classes begin
+Monday, February 6: HST HMS Classes and MIT classes begin

 Continuing students are required to pre-register for MIT subjects several months in advance of Registration Day.
 Pre-registration is available via WebSIS.
 Pre-registration deadlines are available from the MIT academic calendar.

 MIT registration forms are available at one week prior to MIT's Registration Day.
 The form is populated with your pre-registration selections.
 (Note, the website login will indicate “Unauthorized” until the system opens.)

 Although the registration forms are on-line, you are expected to meet with your academic advisor on or before Registration Day to discuss your academic progress and course selections.
 In preparation for your advisor meeting, please make any adjustments to your subject selections on-line.
 After your advisor approves the subject selections in the system, you will receive an email, at which point you are required to complete the registration process.
 Registrations that are submitted after the due date may result in a late fee.